 However, choosing the right school comes with great consideration.
 Students should search the length of the program, the credits offered, the type of accreditation, and what rankings are given.
 Other considerations are faculty involvement and the ratio of students to instructors.
 Below is the list of top online Supply Chain Management master’s degrees.

 1. Lehigh University

-The FLEX MBA at Lehigh University provides a concentrated masters degree in Supply Chain Management.
+The FLEX MBA at Lehigh University provides a concentrated master’s degree in Supply Chain Management.
 The program offers students to finish at their own pace.
-This twelve credit FLEX MBA degree is available as full time or part-time status, depending on work obligations.
-Courses will exhibit how the supply chain management field integrates their focus both on an internal and external level.
-Courses include studies in strategic supply management, transportation and logistics management, and demand and supply chain planning.
-Courses of negotiation, business analytics for decision-making, applied supply chain models, and special topics may also be available.
-The program does allow up to fifteen credits for electives.
-The Lehigh University faculty are among the best online masters in supply chain management programs in the counrty and top industry experts in the nation.
-The concentration degree in supply chain management is just one of the seven concentrations of the FLEX MBA degree programs available to students on-campus and online.
+This twelve-credit FLEX MBA degree is available as full-time or part-time status, depending on work obligations.
+Courses will exhibit how the supply chain management field integrates its focus both on an internal and external level.
+Some of the classes are strategic supply management, transportation, and also demand and supply chain planning.

 2. Florida Institute of Technology